 Home Free Live

-It will bring up some of their official videos, but also a HUGE array of their live presentations.
+It will bring up some of their official videos, but also an array of their live presentations.

-In May 2018, my daughter Judi and my grandson Harry went to their concert in Brookings, SD.
+In May 2018, my daughter Judi, my grandson Harry, and I went to their concert in Brookings, SD.
 It was the most stupendous concert I have ever attended.
 The only thing I didn’t like was leaving!
 Seriously!
 Judi and I plan to go again in 2019, if at all possible.

 Here’s one of Home Free’s original songs on YouTube: